Skip to navigation Skip to content

 Using a galvanic compatibility chart, like the one above allows you to select filler metals that will not cause corrosion in the housing.

-If you are bonding to plastic housing, you can usually expect to coat the housing with metal, and thus will want to ensure there are no galvanic compatibility issues between the metal used in coating the housing and the filler you choose.
+If you are bonding to plastic housing, you can usually expect to coat the housing with metal, and thus will want to ensure there are no galvanic compatibility issues between the metal used in coating the housing and the filler you choose for your conductive gaskets.

 What are your shielding effectiveness requirements?